bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-09-04-newsletter.md

   reorganizations.

-- **Proposed sighash updates:** before signing a transaction, a Bitcoin wallet creates a cryptographic hash of the the unsigned transaction and some other data.
+- **Proposed sighash updates:** before signing a transaction, a Bitcoin wallet creates a cryptographic hash of the unsigned transaction and some other data.
 Then, instead of signing the transaction directly, the wallet signs that hash.
 Since the original 0.1 implementation of Bitcoin, wallets have been allowed to remove certain parts of the